 The United Way of the Flint Hills offers Emerging Needs Grants to eligible organizations in our community.

-In 2015, the following organizations received funding through this grant stream:
+Since 2015, the following organizations received funding through this grant stream:

 Corky's Cupboard: Items for on-campus food pantry